It’s been a busy week in Milpitas.

 * Mayor Tran introduced a department head at a City Council Meeting by saying, in part, “You old guys come up first.”

-It’s worth noting here that in the past, Mr. Williams has sued the City of Milpitas for alleged ageism, harassment, and wrongful termination.
-Meanwhile, Mr. Williams has a known history of workplace bullying and intimidation, which resulted in the departure of many capable city employees.
-He also has misappropriated public funds for the sake of paying his own legal fees.
+It’s worth noting here that in the past, Mr. Williams has entangled the City of Milpitas in lawsuits involving alleged ageism, harassment, and wrongful termination.
+Meanwhile, Mr. Williams has an alleged history of workplace bullying and intimidation, resulting in the departure of several capable city employees.
+He also has reportedly misappropriated public funds for the sake of paying his own legal fees.

 Now, regarding the mayor’s alleged “conduct of a sexual nature”, it is also said to have “more likely than not” occurred, and taken place at a year-end party in December, 2016.
 There, Mayor Tran was said to have hugged a city department head, and also to have asked another employee if they had any single friends.